 CBD has an excellent safety profile, and most people tolerate it well even at very high doses.
 Further, the placement of the cannabinoid receptors in the brain suggest that CBD overdosing is probably impossible.
 Compared to potentially harmful pharmaceuticals, reported side effects are minor and include things like nausea, diarrhea, and sleepiness.

-However, cannabidiol has been shown to interact with certain prescription drugs, so if you are taking medication, we urge you to talk to your doctor before starting any CBD regimen.
+However, cannabidiol has been shown to interact with certain prescription drugs, so if you are taking medication, we urge you to talk to your doctor before starting any CBD regimen to understand if you should or should not take CBD.

 These statements have not been evaluated by the Food and Drug Administration.
 Goat Grass CBD products are not intended to diagnose, treat, cure, or prevent any disease.